7max/log4cl/README.md

   pattern property, but is stripped from the beginning of the file-name property.

-- `:WATCH` option is used together with *:PROPERTIES* option, and will make LOG4CL watch the file modification time, and reload it when it changes.
+- `:WATCH` option together with *:PROPERTIES* option, will make LOG4CL watch the file modification time, and reload it when it changes.

               (log:config :properties "tests/log4cl.properties" :watch)